 3. Only By Bus

-From Kyoto station to Ginkakuji temple, Kyoto City Bus No.100, 17 and 5 are available.
+From Kyoto station to Ginkakuji temple, Kyoto City Bus No.17 and 5 are available.

 (Bus No.5 by way of Gojo street is also OK)

-Bus No.100 is one of “Raku Bus“, meaning special express bus for visitors to go sightseeing in Kyoto easily.
-(Attention!
-No.100 is crrently out of service for an undetermined period.
-So, take other bus services!)
+(Bus No.100, one of “Raku Bus“, meaning special express bus for visitors to go sightseeing in Kyoto easily, used to be operate, but is now out of service.)

 It takes about 40 minutes by any bus route.